 Neither party has either compromised or cooperated beyond mutually focusing on discovered and understood facts.
 They iteratively collaborated a mutually satisfactory solution to a common concern.
 If they agree that reform is warranted, they outline activities to accomplish public support for civic change.
-The fourth requisite to achieve a civic culture is for most persons to iteratively collaborate for public-integrity based on the-indisputable-facts-of-reality.
+The fourth requisite to achieve a civic culture is for most persons to iteratively collaborate for public integrity based on the-objective-truth.

 A civic culture is a voluntary practice, and only when there is harmful resistance to civic morality is legislation needed.
-For example, there is no need for ordinances regarding queueing to render tickets to the symphony, rock concert, or sports event.
+For example, there is no need for ordinances regarding queuing to render tickets to the symphony, rock concert, or sports event.
 The occasional disturbance can be handled under “disturbance of the peace” legislation.
 However, the notion that freedom of speech justifies recruiting people who are candidates for emotional crowd actions that may escalate to violence against people and property is controversial and could become the object of lawful constraint.
 Louisiana, for example, has a freedom of expression provision that holds the speaker responsible for consequences.
 Civic harm begs public reaction and constraint may be required.
 It seems that for the foreseeable future, the rule of law is necessary.
 Government seems necessary because some people are dissident to civic morality.

-We promote personal desire and fidelity for public-integrity as private-liberty-with-civic-morality.
+We promote personal desire and fidelity for public integrity as private liberty with civic morality.
 The preamble to the constitution for the USA offers sufficient civic agreement for willing people.
-Civic-morality may be established by iterative collaboration to discover, understand, and utilize the-indisputable-facts-of-reality---the discovered understanding.
-Broadly-defined-civic-safety-and-security would allow private-liberty for each person’s lifetime in personal-pursuits such as real-no-harm religion rather than an imposed tradition.
-We feel that 2/3 of living people would like to live in a culture with public-integrity.
-A civic culture has not been articulated before now, and there is no evidence it is not acievable.
+Civic morality may be established by iterative collaboration to discover, understand, and utilize the-objective-truth --- the discovered understanding, perhaps "we don't know."
+Comprehensive safety and security would allow private liberty for each person’s lifetime in personal pursuits such as real no-harm religion rather than an imposed tradition.
+We feel that 2/3 of living people would like to live in a culture with public integrity.
+A civic culture has not been articulated before now, and there is no evidence it is not achievable.

 With fidelity to a civic culture, We the Civic People of the United States may willingly grow the super-majority and perhaps ultimately approach the totality, We the People of the United States.

 Copyright©2016 by Phillip R. Beaver.
 All rights reserved.
 Permission is hereby granted for the publication of all or portions of this paper as long as this complete copyright notice is included.
-Revised February 18, 2017.
+Revised Setember 16, 2017.